 I'd Like More Financial Aid, Please

 Before you abandon the college of your dreams, consider having a discussion with a financial aid officer at the college.
-Here are some guidelines for making an appeal for more aid.
+Here are some guidelines for making a financial aid appeal.

 Take Action as Soon as Possible